titaniumtroop/aRlegislation/README.md

     ## # A tibble: 6 x 6
     ##     act partisan  bill_no title           subtitle          text
     ##   <dbl> <chr>     <chr>   <chr>           <chr>             <chr>
-    ## 1     1 committee 1       AN ACT TO MAKE… AN ACT FOR THE A… "\n\nSECTION 1…
+    ## 1     1 committee 1       AN ACT TO MAKE… AN ACT FOR THE A… "SECTION 1.
+AP…
-    ## 2     2 D         1001    AN ACT TO MAKE… AN ACT FOR THE A… "\n\nSECTION 1…
+    ## 2     2 D         1001    AN ACT TO MAKE… AN ACT FOR THE A… "SECTION 1.
+AP…
-    ## 3     3 bipartis… 1143    AN ACT TO CHAN… AN ACT TO CHANGE… "\n\nSECTION 1…
+    ## 3     3 bipartis… 1143    AN ACT TO CHAN… AN ACT TO CHANGE… "SECTION 1.   …
-    ## 4     4 committee 1156    AN ACT TO MAKE… THE GENERAL APPR… "\n\nSECTION 1…
+    ## 4     4 committee 1156    AN ACT TO MAKE… THE GENERAL APPR… "SECTION 1.
+AP…
-    ## 5     5 D         68      AN ACT TO PROV… TO PROVIDE THAT … "\n\nSECTION 1…
+    ## 5     5 D         68      AN ACT TO PROV… TO PROVIDE THAT … "SECTION 1.   …
-    ## 6     6 committee 1168    AN ACT TO MAKE… AN ACT FOR THE A… "\n\nSECTION 1…
+    ## 6     6 committee 1168    AN ACT TO MAKE… AN ACT FOR THE A… "SECTION 1.
+AP…

 The act text has been lightly processed such that it is still human-readable, especially in monospace type.
 A really short act